Mitacs logo with stylized blue text and an abstract symbol on the left, ending with a green circle containing a blue plus sign.

 4. Sign Off

 Once your application is ready, click Sign Off.
 This will lock the application and send email notifications to all contributors, prompting them to sign off.
-Once all required participants have signed off, the ORS representative will be notified to complete the final sign off.
+Once Academic Supervisor(s) and Partner Organization(s) have signed off, the ORS representative will be notified to complete the final sign off.
 Within 2 business days, a PDF download of the application will be available in the Document section.
 To view the PDF, please take the following steps:

 1. Navigate to My Applications in the Mitacs Plus Portal.

-3. Find the application(s) at “Pending institutional Signatures”.
-From the Ellipses choose “View Details
+2. Find the application(s) at “Pending institutional Signatures” and from the Ellipses choose “View Details

 For any questions or difficulties in accessing this document please use the contact us option in the portal or email [email protected].